rossb34/PortfolioAnalyticsPresentation2015/presentation.md

 meucci.ranking does the entropy minimization and computes the first and second moments given the market data and posterior probability.

 EntropyProg does the entropy minimization and returns the posterior probabilities

-meucci.moments computes the first and second moments given the market data and posterior probability

 ac.ranking computes the estimated centroid vector from a single complete sort using the analytical approximation as described in R. Almgren and N. Chriss,